Working with PDFs

 Only documents containing a valid digital signature field can be sent for signing.
 If such a field is not present in the form, you won’t be able to email the document for signature, and you’ll see the error message: ‘There is no signature field in this document, hence the recipient won’t be able to sign it and return to you afterward.’

 In case a signer has only to sign a document and is not expected to make any changes, choose Sign Only to restrict editing of the document.
-If you want the signer to fill out other fields:
+If you want the signer to fill out other fields, select Fill in & Sign.

 • In the popup window, enter the signer’s email address.
 Please note that only one recipient can be added per document.
 If you made an error in the email address, upon every next entering of address the dropdown list will include it.
 To avoid that, you can delete it by swiping left on the address.

-• Also, you add a personal comment to accompany the document.
-In case you send similar comments to your customers, you can save them to Templates and use each time you send a document.
-Please note that the templates are saved on the device locally and are not synced between your devices you use to work with Fluix.
+• You can also add a personal comment to accompany the document.
+If you send similar comments to your customers, you can save them to Templates and use them each time you send a document.
+Please note that the templates are saved on the device locally and are not synced between your devices used to work with Fluix.

 • Tap Send.